Where to stay in Auckland

 Cons

-- Far from the city and the harbour
+- Far from the city and harbour

 - Little to do nearby